jbiatek/BSGRulebook/rulebook.md

 #### Civilian ships

 Civilian ship tiles represent vulnerable ships in the human fleet.
-Civilian ships have no defense; when attacked they are immediately destroyed with no die roll.
+Civilian ships have no defenses; when attacked they are immediately destroyed with no die roll.
 The tile is turned over to reveal its contents.
 The fleet loses the indicated resources (usually population) and the ship token is removed from the game.

 When instructed to place a civilian ship and no space area is specified, <span class="cylonfleet">the CAG places it in an area without a civilian ship if possible</span><span class="nocylonfleet">the Admiral may place it in any space area</span>. <span class="newcaprica">During the New Caprica phase, when a ship is evacuated, the current player chooses which space area to place it in.
 (When evacuating, the only choices are either bottom left or bottom right). </span>